 Hero Minion nods his head to the side in confusion.
 “Uh, but what do you mean by anima-… Ah.”
 Hero Minion watches as Chaos flings himself through the rift to Whihelmish, the country holding Greed, Lust, and their cabal of loyal overlords, cronies, and slaves.

-Chaos hits into the snow-white winds of Whihelmish’s cold capitol amidst the noise of screaming citizens and alarms.
+Chaos steps out into the snow-white winds of Whihelmish’s cold capitol amidst the noise of screaming citizens and alarms.

 Looks like the lightning strike he redirected was accurate.